Manta-Network/docs/docs/calamari/governance_deep_dive.md

 vote on referendums proportional to the amount of stake they have.

 **The Council** represents passive token holders and exists because democratic systems usually have issues with low voter turnout.
-Their resopnsibility is to submit common sense proposals for the regular development and maintenance of the system.
+There are three council members, and their responsibility is to submit common sense proposals for the regular development and maintenance of the system.
 In our case the Council is also responsible for bootstrapping the Manta Network and is thus made up of members of the Manta Core Development Team.
 The Council manages the membership of the Technical Committee.

-TODO: how many council members?

 **The Technical Committee**: is responsible for handling emergencies.
 They have the ability to fast track all three periods, and how much the periods are shortened depends on how many committee members believe the action is necessary.
 Unanimous agreement is required for instantaneous changes.
-There are // TODO: how many technical committee members? who are also part of the Manta Core Development Team.
+There are three technical committee members, and they are also part of the Manta Core Development Team.

 ## Launch Phase